mahfuzmr/LoopDetector/README.md

 6) giving the shape and count as output.

 # Dataset AIDA
-Repository contains dataset AIDA in different format(csv,nt,txt) that we used in our algorithm. train,test and validation data is formatted as text.
+This repository contains dataset AIDA in a different format(csv,nt,txt) that we used in our algorithm. train,test and validation data is formatted as text.
 To use AIDA unzip 177743_W_A.zip.
 177743_W_A.zip Contains train,test and validation.